Go to Reviews.org US Edition

 How many Starlink satellites are there?

-The third-party website satellitemap.space is tracking the location and orbit of Starlink satellites (as well as ground transceiver locations).
+The third-party website satellitemap.space tracks the location and orbit of Starlink satellites (as well as ground transceiver locations).
 Below is a snapshot from the map but you can see the full interactive version here.

 Starlink for Business in Australia

-Called Starlink for Business, this more expensive alternative to the standard Starlink connection promises faster download speeds of between 150Mbps and 500Mbps and upload speeds of around 40Mpbs.
+Starlink for Business faster download speeds of between 40Mbps and 220Mbps and upload speeds of up to 25Mpbs.

 Starlink vs 5G Home Internet